AlgoMaster Logo

 Comparing Tokenizers Across Models

 Different models use different tokenizers with different vocabularies.
-This means the same text produces different token counts.
-Let's see this in action.
+This means the same text can produce different token counts.
+Here is a small comparison.

 main.py